 The West Nile Virus (WNV) is transmitted through the bite of an infected mosquito.
 It may be contracted in Canada, USA and several other regions of the world.
-The virus has been present in Quebec since 2002, particularly in the southwest regions of the province.
+The virus has been present in Québec since 2002, particularly in the south regions of the province.

 In North America, WNV infections are seasonal.
 They occur over the summer and through the fall, up until the first frost.

-WNV was isolated for the first time in 1937 in the West Nile region of Uganda (Africa).
+WNV was isolated for the first time in 1937 in the West Nile region, in Uganda (Africa).

 The incubation period before symptoms appear is 2 to 14 days after being bitten by an infected mosquito.

 Consult a doctor immediately if you experience the following:

 There is no treatment or vaccine for WNV.
 However, most people infected recover without treatment.